K-PaaS/application-platform-guide-eng/architecture/portal/container_type.md

 <br><br>

 ## System Configuration Diagram
-The Container Type AP Portal can be divided into two parts, Portal Infra and Portal APP.
+The Container Type AP Portal is composed of two parts: Portal Infra and Portal APP.
-Portal Infra is distributed as BOSH, and Portal APP is distributed as PaaS-TAAP.
+Portal Infra is deployed by BOSH, and Portal APP is deployed by PaaS-TA AP.
 The configuration and specification of Portal Infra and Portal APP are as follows.
 <br>